OracularIS/mocaclient/docs/readme.md

 # Moca Client

-## 2020.1.2
+## 2024.3.6

-_IMPORTANT_ Copy moca.jar
+**IMPORTANT: Copy moca.jar**
 If you do not have moca.jar in C:\Program Files\Oracular MOCA Client (or wherever you installed the program), you must copy it from %MOCADIR%\lib from any working instance of RedPrairie.
 Without it, the program will not work.
-The version from 2005 is known not to work and the version from 2007 is known to work.
+The version from 2005 is known not to work and the version from 2007 and above is known to work.

-_New in 2010_ Copy MOCA/lib/moca-core.jar to C:\Program Files\Oracular MOCA Client\moca.jar (Yes, change the filename from moca-core.jar to moca.jar)

 ### Purpose